-3.2 Welfare
+3.3 Welfare

-Pastoral Care and Safeguarding key priorities for us in boarding.

-Each House Parent will have a group of boarders allocated to them to oversee.
+Pastoral care and safeguarding are key priorities for us in boarding.
+Each Houseparent will have a group of boarders allocated to them.

-The House Parent will communicate regularly with parents, hold regular meetings with their House Group, organise regular trips for boarders, and undertake room visits once per week to students in their House Group, to check for cleanliness and maintenance, and to have one-on-one pastoral chats.
+The Houseparent will communicate regularly with parents and guardians, hold regular meetings with their House Group, organise regular trips for boarders, and undertake regular room visits to students in their House Group, to check for cleanliness and maintenance, and to have one-on-one pastoral chats.
 They also oversee the checking of guardianship information and travel details for the students in their House Group and keep in regular contact with their students' Directors of Studies, to support their work and to continually liaise on the best means of support for boarders in their care.

-House Parents can be contacted 24/7 while boarding is open on +44 7495 429 587.
-During working hours, the House Parent email address is londonhouseparents@mpw.ac.uk.
+Houseparents can be contacted 24/7 while boarding is open on +44 7495 429 587.
+During working hours, the Houseparent email address is londonhouseparents@mpw.ac.uk.

-3.3 Ethos
+3.4 Ethos

-Boarding at MPW London is a strong international community, underpinned by mutual respect, acceptance and support for boarders.
-Boarders and staff live and work together, and are kind, considerate and helpful.
+Boarders and staff at MPW London are part of a strong international community, underpinned by mutual respect, acceptance and support.
+They live and work together, and are kind, considerate and helpful.
 Boarders build their own sense of self, as well as developing their community-mindedness and independence as they prepare for university or the world of work.

-3.4 History of Queen's Gate House (QGH)
+3.5 History of Queen's Gate House (QGH)

-Queen's Gate House was previously known as Baden Powell House and was designed by the architect Ralph Tubbs as a tribute to Lord Baden-Powell, the founder of the world-wide Scouting Movement, in a modernist architectural style.
+QGH was previously known as Baden Powell House and was designed by the architect Ralph Tubbs as a tribute to Lord Baden-Powell, the founder of the world-wide Scouting Movement, in a modernist architectural style.
 It was designed to be the central London headquarters for The Scout Association and to provide modern, affordable hostel accommodation for scouts, guides, their families, and the general public staying in London.
 It was opened by HM Queen Elizabeth II in 1961.